-This naturally had been said around a mouth full of meat roll and was punctuated by a swallow of Dark Abnahana coffee, which the Sergeant had added enough sweetener substitutes to make it useful for poring over griddle cakes.
-That was the one thing Danika missed back home, one never got them in the Mess, and not an eatery on planet served anything like them.
-Still the food they were eating was better than the re-constituted protein hash served each morning in the Mess.
+This naturally had been said around a mouth full of meat roll and punctuated by a swallow of Dark Abnahana coffee, which the Sergeant had added enough sweetener substitutes to make it useful for poring over griddle cakes.
+That was the one thing Danika missed from back home, one never got them in the Mess, and not an eatery on planet served anything like them.
+Still, the food they ate was better than the re-constituted protein hash served each morning in the Mess.
 The two had stopped by Teimourian Mkhargrdzeli’s little eatery The Three Kings, for coffee and a meat roll.
 It was a popular stop for members of the 126th, one could find soldiers there from open till close, largely because the food was good, and secondly, one didn’t have to worry about dirty looks from the staff or spit in the food.
 Well, the former, more than the latter, was why Danika went there.
-Teimourian had his on special blend of spices that he soaked his Stabarha Kebab in that was a celebration for the taste buds.
+Teimourian had his ownspecial blend of spices that he soaked his Stabarha Kebab in that was a celebration for the taste buds.
 Plus one could quickly grab an order of meat rolls and eat them while on the go.
 The two stopped by the place, as fortunately this once, it was on the way to their destination for the morning’s pick up.

 “My guess is on command, we could use a few good public relations and they want to ensure that we’d be early, which we will be.

-“A few good PR bits, you could do a hundred of em and they’d still through the Raza town scramble back in your faces.”
+“A few good PR bits, you could do a hundred of em and they’d still throwthe Raza town scramble back in your faces.”

 He finished one of his rolls and started on a second, or was it his third, Danika wasn’t entirely sure.